By Lee Foster

 The most accessible route for many visitors to this fall color splendor is across the Yosemite high country on Highway 120.

 On the first weekend of a recent October, my son Paul and I did a trip that parallels what many visitors do each year.
 We could devote Friday morning to Sunday night to the adventure.
-We drove from the Bay Area across Yosemite on 120 to Lee Vining, leaving the Bay Area at dawn and arriving Friday noon at Lee Vining.
-We planned to chase the beauty of fall color along Highway 395 through Sunday afternoon.
-We were prepared, as hunters of fall color, to be surprised with what we would discover.
+First, we drove from the Bay Area across Yosemite on 120 to Lee Vining.
+We left the Bay Area at dawn and arrived Friday noon at Lee Vining.
+Then we planned to chase the beauty of fall color along Highway 395 through Sunday afternoon.
+Finally, we were prepared, as hunters of fall color, to be surprised with what we would discover.

 Friday proved to be the “appetizer” course as we entered the foliage country at Lee Vining.
 Saturday was the “entre course” as we spent the entire day west of Bishop along Bishop Creek.
 Sunday was the “dessert” course as we returned to the Bay Area.

-On Friday, we turned north at Lee Vining to the great viewing site along Highway 395 known as Conway Summit, which even has a road turnout for fall color viewing.
+On Friday, we turned north at Lee Vining to the great viewing site along Highway 395 known as Conway Summit.
+The summit offers a road turnout for fall color viewing.
 Possibly this turnout was built with the aesthete and photographer in mind.
 Sad to say, Conway Summit was “patchy” during our visit.
+On other years I have found it magnificent.

-But then we turned up a side road known as Virginia Lakes and kept driving to the higher altitudes, where some good views of colorful aspens appeared.
-We also turned into the Lundy Lake Road and drove a few miles and found some pleasing groves.
+But then we turned up a side road known as Virginia Lakes.
+We kept driving to the higher altitudes, where some good views of colorful aspens appeared.
+Paul and I also turned into the Lundy Lake Road and drove a few miles and found some pleasing groves.

-Then we drove south on Highway 395 and took the June Lakes Loop, north of Mammoth Lakes, and saw some patchy color.
+Then we drove south on Highway 395 and took the June Lakes Loop, north of Mammoth Lakes.
+We saw some patchy color.
 It would probably be great in a week, but was mediocre during our trip.
+I have seen it great in other years.

 We came into Mammoth Lakes, expecting little, but found some lovely fall color right in the town of Mammoth around Twin Lakes.
 We stayed in Mammoth at the Sierra Nevada Lodge and nourished ourselves at their Rafters restaurant.